Legal Requirements for Shredding Documents

 Protect your Privacy!

-Consumer privacy has become such a serious issue that state and federal legislation has been enacted to protect our privacy.
+Consumer privacy has become such a serious issue that federal and California state legislation has been enacted to protect our privacy.
 There are several laws that require businesses to destroy rather than simply discard personal information.
+The legal shredding services of Southern California Shredding help our clients follows each of these laws and guidelines.

 CALIFORNIA: Bill 2246